acaldwell710/treasurehunt/README.md

-# CS-370-Current-Emerging-Trends
+# treasurehunt

-#CS-370 Current and Emerging Trends project focused on the completion of a Deep Q-Learning algorithm for an AI agent.
+#This project focused on the completion of a Deep Q-Learning algorithm for an AI agent.

 # Description